|Jules Jacques Benedict. Photograph courtesy of Denver Public Library.

 Benedict had already made his mark on Denver.
 By 1925, a catalog of his works pictured dozens of his homes and institutional and business buildings.
 The residence and gardens of George Cranmer at 200 Cherry Street were said to be considered by Benedict one of his masterpieces.
 Just a few of his other designs included Senator Lawrence Phipps' residence at 360 High Street, the Richard Campbell house at East 9th Avenue and York (now the offices of Denver Botanic Gardens,) the Maytag home in Colorado Springs, several elementary schools, Washington Park Boating Pavilion, and Sunken Gardens at City Park.
 He designed the mountain homes of Paul Malo and others, the Chief Hosa Lodge, and shelter houses for Denver Mountain Parks.
 On Mount Falcon near Morrison, he began the castle which was to be the summer White House for President Wilson.
 Lightning destroyed it in 1918; today the ruins are part of Mount Falcon Park.

 Benedict became an authority on church architecture.
 His most famous work is perhaps the chapel of St. Thomas Seminary in Denver.
-In 1929 the Littleton Presbyterians had been given lots for a new church at Windermere and Littleton Broadway.
+In 1929 the Littleton Presbyterians had been given lots for a new church at Windermere and Littleton Broadway (now Littleton Boulevard).
 Along with the gift came the requirement that a competent architect be engaged.
 Who else but the nearby neighbor and renowned J. B. Benedict?